Microwave Problems You’ll Regret Ignoring

 Check out these brilliant ways to hack your kitchen appliances.

 Cooking takes longer than normal

 If you’ve noticed your food isn’t warming up as quickly as usual, or if it’s heating unevenly, it could be a sign that your microwave is on the fritz.
 “If your food seems to be cooking too slowly, test [your microwave’s] power by placing one cup of water inside and turning the microwave on for two minutes.
 If the water isn’t piping hot when you take it out, it may be time to replace the unit,” says Shimek.
 Reduced heat is generally the result of a poorly functioning magnetron or a circuit board, notes SFGate, which requires the help of a technician to fix.

 Time for a full-scale kitchen remodel?
 Don’t miss HGTV star Bryan Baeumler’s best kitchen reno tips.

 Conversely, Shimek says that if you notice that food is getting way too hot in no time at all, it could also be a sign that your microwave isn’t functioning properly.
 This could be an issue with the magnetron or circuit board, which requires technician assistance.
 It’s also possible that you’re using non-heatproof or non-microwave safe dishes, which absorb excessive amounts of heat, or that you’re microwaving foods that you shouldn’t.
 In either case, you risk burning yourself or even causing a small food explosion.

 Here are 12 things you should never microwave.

 Microwaves have a lifespan of seven to 10 years, so if yours is reaching that threshold, it might be time to replace it.
 Keeping an old device around—especially if it’s exhibiting any of the above issues—isn’t worth the potential danger.
 Fortunately, new microwaves are relatively inexpensive and you’ve got plenty of options to choose from, as well.

-Next, check out these clever microwave tricks every home cook should know.
+Next, discover 20 microwave tricks every cook should know.